cs5220-f20/demos/kernel/README.md

     blocking to reduce cache misses (0.4493s).
 7.  `vec3c.x`: Like the previous version, but uses single precision rather than double precision (0.2467s).

+Note that just the cost of computing the squared distances between each pair of points costs `d*n*(n+1)` flops (about equal numbers of adds and multiplies).
+The most we could possibly hope for is given by the number of flops over the peak flop rate, which is just below 0.1 (in double precision) on this machine.
+Hence, we might hope to get another five-fold speedup or so if we continued to fiddle with the code, and managed to balance everything perfectly.
+Of course, that ignores the time to actually evaluate the kernel function!